HIGHLIGHTS

 Having seen the Vivos and Honors of the world pump out folding phones so thin that they bend physics — and definitely our minds — I remember being quite unimpressed with the Galaxy Fold6.
 So, it was about time Samsung shifted gears, and shift gears they have.

-What is the Price of Samsung Galaxy Z Fold 7 in Nepal?
+What is the Price of the Samsung Galaxy Z Fold 7 in Nepal?

 Pricing-wise, the international market saw a $100 hike, making the latest Samsung foldable a two-thousand-dollar phone.
-This likely means we will see an increase in the price of the Samsung Galaxy Z Fold 7 in Nepal as well.
-We are expecting it to start at Rs.
-2,49,999 for the 12/256GB trim.
+Similarly, the price of the Samsung Galaxy Z Fold 7 in Nepal has also increased to Rs.
+2,44,999 (12/256GB), which is very close to our initial estimate of Rs.
+2,49,999.

 This phone doesn’t make the Z Fold series a no-brainer choice by any means.
 But it does bring it back into the conversation and contention.